johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 _Principia Mathematica_ (1910–1913) is Whitehead's most famous mathematical work.
 Co-written with former student Bertrand Russell, _Principia Mathematica_ is considered one of the twentieth century's most important works in mathematics, and placed 23rd in a list of the top 100 English-language nonfiction books of the twentieth century.
 So he his already quite famous because of that.

-In his later life, he moved to Harvard and started on his philosophical work.

-Alan Turing read Whitehead's _Science and The Modern World_ when Turing was at school.
+In his later life, he moved to Harvard and started on his philosophical work, of which _Process and Reality_ is his masterpiece.
+Alan Turing read Whitehead when Turing was at school.

-_Process and Reality_ is his masterpiece.
 We have the word "creativity" in the English language because of this book.

 We also get the notion of expression e.g. in DNA biology stuff from Whitehead, from his writing about the idea of reality creating reality, rather than nature somehow being created by a supernatural being in a process of creation.

-In biology, Conrad Waddington had a strong interest in Whitehead's Process and Reality, and in the 1930s laid the foundations for developmental biology, which is the study of the process by which animals and plants grow and develop.
+In biology, Conrad Waddington had a strong interest in Whitehead's _Process and Reality_, and in the 1930s laid the foundations for developmental biology, which is the study of the process by which animals and plants grow and develop.
 Brian Goodwin was one of Waddington's students, and continued this work, writing about how cells control themselves.